 GPS Tracker Review

-The top performers in our review are the Amber Alert GPS, the Gold Award winner; the PocketFinder, the Silver Award winner; and the Trackimo, the Bronze Award winner.
-Here’s more on choosing a product to meet your needs, along with detail on how we arrived at our ranking of 10 products.
+The top performers in our review are Amber Alert GPS, the Gold Award winner; BrickHouse Security Spark Nano 5.0, the Silver Award winner; and Trackimo, the Bronze Award winner.
+Here’s more on choosing a GPS tracker to meet your needs, along with detail on how we arrived at our ranking of 10 products.

-GPS trackers are transmitters that allow you to keep track of your children or possessions.
-They come with dedicated apps or computer programs that allow you to see the location of the tracker on a map.
+GPS trackers are transmitters that allow you to keep track of your children, amongst other things.
+They come with dedicated mobile apps or desktop software that allows you to see the location of the tracker on a map at any time.
 They’re small and come in several forms, such as watches and tag-like plastic discs.

-GPS trackers are small, tough devices with two main parts: built-in GPS receivers and cellular radio transmitters.
-They pinpoint their positions from the GPS satellite system and then transmit location data to a server using a cellular provider’s network.
+GPS tracking devices are small and tough with two main parts: a built-in GPS receiver and a cellular radio transmitter.
+They pinpoint their positions from the GPS satellite system then transmit location data to a server using a cellular provider’s network.
 This means that they require a SIM card and cellular service in order to work.

-While some GPS trackers have the cost of service as part of their initial price, the overwhelming majority requires a service plan from a cellular carrier like T-Mobile, AT&T or T-Mobile.
-Monthly subscriptions typically cost between $10 and $40 per month, and the GPS trackers we reviewed range in price from $40 to $160 for the device.
+While some GPS trackers have the cost of service as part of their initial price, the overwhelming majority require a service plan from a cellular carrier like T-Mobile, AT&T or Verizon.
+Monthly subscriptions typically cost between $5 and $25 per month, and the GPS trackers we reviewed range in price from $40 to $160 for the device.
 Some options have no monthly subscription but require you to buy another inexpensive tag each year you continue to use it, as it wears out; while this may be a bit of a hassle, it is often the least expensive option overall.

 What About Smartphones?